Course - On Display: Process and Production - BK1166

 Based on the mutual interests of the students this class will develop one or several visual concepts and forms for presenting the ideas the student group(s) develop.
 The vision for this class is finding forms for contents yet unseen within disciplines we do not know, in other words to explore the limits of our knowledge, be it in ourselves, in the class or in the field, to become familiar with innovative thinking and innovation processes.

-The course will have a hands on approach and introduce students to the many layered procedures and challenges of exhibition making through active participation in the current activities in Gallery KIT and by a collaborative project to install an exhibition on agreed upon subject or material.
+The course will have a hands on approach and introduce students to the many layered procedures and challenges of artistic presentation.
+Students will engage in a collaborative project on agreed upon subject or material.
 To contextualise this endeavor our class looks for partners to work with.

 Specific conditions